11 Different Types of Owls in Maine

 2. Burrowing Owl

 The Burrowing Owl is one of the unique types of owls in Maine that you can find there.
 These birds have long, slender bodies and round heads, making them distinct from other species of owls.
-Burrowing Owls inhabit areas with dry open grasslands and agricultural land, where they make burrows into the ground.
+Burrowing Owls inhabit areas with dry open grasslands and agricultural land, making burrows into the ground.

 They are usually seen during the day, and their diet consists mainly of insects and small mammals.
 The Burrowing Owl is currently listed as a species of special concern in Maine due to its declining population and habitat loss.
 Conservation efforts to protect this species include providing additional nesting sites, limiting the use of pesticides, and preserving existing habitats.